Adult Content: This website contains content which is only suitable for audiences 18+, All procedures contain risks, read more here

 Do I need a breast lift?

-If you’re not quite sure if you need a mastopexy (breast lift) why not complete our free Virtual Assessment?
+If you’re not quite sure if you need a mastopexy (breast lift) please complete our virtual assessment.

 VIRTUAL ASSESSMENT

-A Breast lifts (mastopexy) are designed to restore shape and improve volume to the breast tissue.
+A Breast lift (mastopexy) is designed to restore shape and reposition the breast tissue.
 The type of lift is usually determined by the severity of sag or ‘ptosis’.
 A breast lift can be usually performed with or without the use of implants, depending on your aesthetic goals.
-A lift can also be used to assist breast asymmetry.
+A mastopexy can also be used to address breast asymmetry.

 Implant Shape